- Is the MBA the only degree that prepares me for business?

 Should I take the GMAT or the GRE and when?

-Although some business programs accept the GRE, the GMAT remains the standard for the great majority of MBA programs.
+Although many business programs accept the GRE, the GMAT remains the standard for the great majority of MBA programs.
 Check each program in which you are interested to determine which exam is required or acceptable.
-Whether you take the GMAT or the GRE, you should plan to take the exam only once, when you are best prepared to do so.
-If you do not score as well as you think you could have, identify the aspects of your preparation that you can improve, give yourself enough time to strengthen those areas, and only then retake the exam.
-You should take the exam prior to applying for admission to business schools.
+A list is maintained by ETS which you could use for general reference.
+Whether you take the GMAT or the GRE, plan to take the exam only when you are best prepared for it.
+If you don't score as well as you think you could have, identify the aspects of your preparation you can improve, give yourself enough time to strengthen those areas, and only then retake the exam.
+Take the exam prior to applying for admission to business schools.